-Users that view and/or interact with your video ads are added to YouTube lists.
+These are users that view and/or interact with your video ads are added to YouTube lists.
 These remarketing lists can be created by first linking your YouTube channel to your Google Ads account.
-Learn more in About remarketing to YouTube viewers.
+Learn more About remarketing to YouTube viewers.

 Ways to act on your lists

 You can create remarketing lists based on the data gathered from your audience sources and Google Ads automatically generates some lists for you based your audience sources.